Information For: Applicants

 I am not currently enrolled in a degree program, but will be starting a graduate degree in the fall.
 Am I eligible to apply?

-No, if you are not currently enrolled in a degree program, but plan to start a program in Fall 2013, you are not eligible to apply.
+No, if you are not currently enrolled in a degree program, but plan to start a program next fall, you are not eligible to apply.

 Is the scholarship only offered to students enrolled in a US degree program?

-Yes, this scholarship is only offered to students currently enrolled in a degree-granting program at an accredited U.S. college or university.
+Yes, this scholarship is only offered to students currently enrolled in a degree-granting program at an accredited U.S. college or university physically located in the U.S. or its territories.
 Check with your registrar if you are unsure whether your school is accredited in the U.S.